Changissnz/political_commentary_with_anecdotes__08-16-2026/README.md

 **On the matter of political extremism, I wonder when the Chinese Hero will set out on his mission.** And I don't mean the mission where he goes around, showering gifts onto foreigners, making people rich, offering them homes, giving out free Chinese tea for the masses.
-I mean something like what some of the fucking Jihadists have been doing since 9/11.
+I mean something like what some of the fucking Jihadists did since 9/11.
 See...Chinese don't do that.
 Chinese culture does not cultivate that kind of zero-sum bullshit.
 On the one hand, it is actually praiseworthy.
 But it also speaks a lot to the agenda of trade war/lawfare that compensates for the pacifistic behavior.
 Chinese trade can squeeze.
 It can squeeze really hard, and if it can turn some of the hardest Chinese workers into invisible people, it can also do the same to foreigners the greater China becomes as a commercial state.